Australian leader tours floods where 2 men reported missing

 - TSA officer jumps to his death at Orlando airport

-Prime Minister Scott Morrison visited a new housing estate where scores of homes had been inundated.
+Prime Minister Scott Morrison visited a new housing estate where scores of homes had been inundated and one of the evacuation centers where more than 1,000 people are sheltering.

+“It was frankly quite overwhelming,” Morrison said of his tour.
+“I think people are in shock.
+I think the kids are amazingly resilient.”

+Morrison declined to say whether the torrential rain, which has been described as a one-in-100-year event, was a demonstration of climate change.